Skip to main content

 External ID mapping lets you manually link a Backstory user to their corresponding CRM user when Backstory cannot make that connection automatically.
 This article explains how to create and manage these mappings manually from the Users and Teams page.

-How External ID Mapping Works
+How the External ID Is Used

 Backstory links each user to a CRM user so activity data can sync and be assigned correctly.
 This link is typically created automatically through email matching and updated during regular syncs.